north-numerical-computing/cpfloat/README.md

 make libtest
 ```
 for the shared and static libraries.
 The two commands use the same batch of unit tests, which is generated from the file `test/cpfloat_test.ts` using the `checkmk` script.
-The Makefile target `coverage` measures the code coverage using GNU `gcov` on the same set of tests.

 The MEX interface can be tested by using either
 ```console